mahendra5maddipati/usermanagementdashboard/README.md

 - Responsive Design Enhancements: Ensure the app is fully optimized for mobile devices.
 - Backend Integration: Replace the mock JSONPlaceholder API with a real backend.

-## Screenshots

-1. User List

-2. Add User Form

-## Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

 ## Contact

 For any questions or support, feel free to reach out: